namdiemefo/clipboard-takehome/Ticket_Breakdown.md

 You will be graded on the level of detail in each ticket, the clarity of the execution plan within and between tickets, and the intelligibility of your language.
 You don't need to be a native English speaker, but please proof-read your work.

 ## Your Breakdown Here
-1: Ability for  Facilities to save their own custom ids:
+1: Facilities to create their own custom ids:

     A: Acceptance criteria:
     - Each facility must provide the same custom id to the same agent on every shift.